 Oliver Davis (Roland collaborator); That pitch bending bassline and drum programming is just perfect - amazing song too!

 Andy Gray; Words is one of my favourites, I completely reworked that track, its almost 100% Oberhiem Expander.
 It was very different when I started with drums and a bass line.
 I changed it into a more spaced out ambient track, still really like the sound of it now.
 I just remember working on it for ages.
 Words changed the most, but they all had a lot of changes, arrangements and some killer new top line which Phil played on the 100M.

 Russell Dennett; Changed a lot from when it was written.
 I was living in Spain when it was redone and itís much better version than the one I did.
-Phillip was a very fair man with the writing (credits), but I wish I had been a little more creative.
+Phillip was a very fair man with the writing (credits), If the track had lyrcis it went on the album, but I wish I had been a little more creative.

 FILLING UP WITH HEAVEN

-Neil Sutton; It's a GREAT song, and perhaps my favourite from that album.
+Neil Sutton; Great pop song that are a bit different in it's approach and arrangement and perhaps my favourite from that album.
 The problem with those solos are that Philip wrote them by playing parts of it in, and then editing them with the software editor, moving notes around, which is responsible for it sounding so different!!
 Great pop song that are a bit different in their approach and their arrangements.